rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

     }
 ```

-Now you can easily configuring the user-bundle in your `app/config/config.yml` config using the `acme_user` configuration-tree.
+Now you can now easily configure the user-bundle in your `app/config/config.yml`
+config using the `acme_user` configuration-tree.

 > You can limit what is configurable by passing an array as second parameter to `UserConfiguration::addUserConfig()`
 > Available values are: 'profile', 'change_password', 'registration', 'resetting', 'group'.

-**Tip:** The `UserServicesFactory::create()` will automatically strip any unknown configuration-keys that are passed to it.
+**Note:** The `UserServicesFactory::create()` ignores any unknown configuration-keys that are passed to it, so you don't
+have to worry about passing to much.

 ##### Placing the configuration under its own level.

-If you don't want to add the user-configuration at root level, use the following.
+If you don't want to add the user-configuration at root level, use the following instead.

 ```php